frictionlessdata/frictionlessdata.io/rfcs/0004-frictionless-data-lib-pattern.md

 const data = require('data.js')

 // path can be local or remote
-// file is now a data.File object const file = data.open(pathOrUrl)
+// resource is now a data.Resource object const resource = data.open(pathOrUrl)

 // a byte stream
-file.stream()
+resource.stream()

-// if this file is tabular this will give me a row stream (iterator) file.rows()
+// if this resource is tabular this will give me a row stream (iterator) resource.rows()

-// descriptor for this file including info like size (if available)
+// descriptor for this resource including info like size (if available)
 // the descriptor follows the Data Resource specification
-// (and if Tabular the Tabular Data Resource spec) file.descriptor
+// (and if Tabular the Tabular Data Resource spec) resource.descriptor
 ```

 For datasets: